dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 * Application Event Log entries
 * Kudu console run errors or ASP.NET Core Module stdout log entries

 Compare the browser behavior and log entries to the common errors listed in the topic and follow the troubleshooting advice provided.
+Not every general app error that prevents an app from responding is listed.
+However, most of the common problems that prevent app startup are covered.

 > [!WARNING]
 > Failure to disable the stdout log can lead to app failure.
 The log files have no limit on size.
 The number of log files created is unlimited.
 If stdout logging remains enabled, the disk storage space dedicated to the app might become exhausted causing the app instance to fail.